cjdbarlow/Part-One/non-respiratory_functions.md

  * Endocrine

 ##Filtration
 The entire cardiac output passes through the 7μm pulmonary capillaries, which act as an effective sieve for particulate matter.
-This function may be impaired by intra-cardiac shunting (e.g. PFO) or pre-capillary anastomses.
+This function may be impaired by intra-cardiac shunting (e.g. PFO) or pre-capillary anastomoses.

 Complementing this role, the lungs are able to clear thrombi more rapidly than other organs as pulmonary endothelium has a high concentration of plasmin activator and heparin.